With the fitness app market getting more competitive, attracting new users and keeping them engaged has become quite challenging.

 Picture this—many people have been affected by COVID-kilos.
 It is quite natural to desire to get back in shape.
 What starts as a quest soon wears off.
 It is probably because of a lack of consistency and patience.

-In a nutshell, the current world of fitness seems to be a perfect fit for gamification.
+In a nutshell, the current fitness world seems to be a perfect fit for gamification.

 Making Your Fitness App More Engaging with Gamification